-Our product candidates built on adeno-associated viral vector ("AAV") vectors have similar risks to other gene therapy vectors, including inflammation, cytotoxic T-cell responses, anti-AAV antibodies and immune response to the transgene product, such as T-cell responses and/or antibodies against the expressed protein.
-For example, based on our current clinical experience, dose-related intraocular inflammation is a known side effect of Ixo-vec administration, but the duration of inflammation caused by Ixo-vec, our ability to prevent or manage that inflammation using corticosteroids or other anti-inflammatory or immunomodulatory treatments, and any potential clinical sequelae of that inflammation and treatments used to manage inflammation are not fully understood.
+Our product candidates built on adeno-associated viral vector ("AAV") vectors have similar risks to other gene therapy vectors, including inflammation, pigmentary changes, including iris transillumination defects and anterior chamber pigmentation, cytotoxic T-cell responses, anti-AAV antibodies and immune response to the transgene product, such as T-cell responses and/or antibodies against the expressed protein.
+For example, based on our current clinical experience, dose-related inflammation is a known side effect of Ixo-vec administration, but the duration of inflammation caused by Ixo-vec, our ability to prevent or manage that inflammation using corticosteroids or other anti-inflammatory or immunomodulatory treatments, and any potential clinical sequelae of that inflammation and treatments used to manage inflammation are not fully understood.
 Our LUNA trial is evaluating prophylactic corticosteroid regimens, including local corticosteroids and combinations of local and systemic corticosteroids to test the relative contribution of local versus systemic AAV exposure on ocular inflammation.
-In February 2024, we announced LUNA preliminary safety and efficacy data.
-Ixo-vec was well-tolerated, and when present intraocular inflammation was responsive to per protocol local corticosteroids.
-Preliminary data suggest that Ozurdex plus difluprednate eye drops may be a promising prophylactic regimen for future pivotal studies.
-The use of an Ozurdex plus difluprednate eye drop prophylactic regimen may not be as successful in managing or mitigating inflammation in future, larger clinical trials or commercial use, and our reliance on the availability of these corticosteroids makes us vulnerable to drug shortage or other supply problems.
+In November 2024, we announced LUNA 52-week data with a cut-off date of August 29, 2024.
+Ixo-vec was well-tolerated, and when present inflammation was responsive to per protocol local corticosteroids.
+Our 52-week data suggest that difluprednate eye drops alone are a promising "go forward" prophylactic regimen for our future pivotal studies.
+The use of a difluprednate eye drop prophylactic regimen may not be as successful in managing or mitigating inflammation in future, larger clinical trials or commercial use, and our reliance on the availability of these corticosteroids makes us vulnerable to drug shortage or other supply problems.
+In addition, difluprednate eye drops are not approved or commercially available in certain geographies where we intend or choose to conduct Phase 3 clinical trials, which could have an adverse effect on our ability to complete Phase 3 clinical trials in these jurisdictions on our expected timelines.

 Even if we achieve marketing approval, doctors may not prescribe, and patients may not use, Ixo-vec or our other product candidates if they deem the levels or risk of inflammation to be unacceptable or if they are unwilling or unable to use the required prophylactic corticosteroid regimen.
 Further, patients treated with Ixo-vec could develop antibodies against AAV.7m8 capsid and/or aflibercept protein.
 These antibodies could preclude these patients from receiving other AAV-based gene therapies in the future.
 In addition, patients previously treated with or exposed to other AAV-based gene therapies could develop antibodies against AAV.7m8 and/or the aflibercept protein, which could reduce or eliminate the effectiveness of Ixovec or could cause unanticipated adverse reactions to Ixo-vec.
 Studies have also found that intravenous delivery of certain AAV vectors at high doses may result in adverse events and have prompted the recommendation that studies involving high doses of AAV vectors should be monitored carefully for such adverse events.
-In addition, patients given infusions of any therapeutic protein or injection of gene therapies that express a therapeutic protein may develop severe hypersensitivity reactions, infusion reactions, or serious side effects including transaminitis.
+In addition, patients given infusions of any therapeutic protein or injection of gene therapies that cause expression of a therapeutic protein may develop severe hypersensitivity reactions, infusion reactions, or serious side effects including transaminitis.
 With respect to our product candidates that are being or may be studied in diseases of the eye, there are additional potential serious complications related to IVT injection and taking aqueous fluid samples from the eye ("aqueous tap"), such as retinal detachment, endophthalmitis, ocular inflammation, cataract formation, glaucoma, damage to the retina or cornea, and bleeding in the eye.
 Serious complications or serious, unexpected side effects in connection with the use of our product candidates could materially harm our business prospects, financial condition and results of operations.